 Invest in Content Creation That's Worthy of Sharing on Social Media

 Too many data center providers share nothing but self-serving, overly promotional posts that don't appeal to what people are most starved for: great content.

 Today your prospects and clients are doing tons of research on search engines and social media to try to solve their problems before they're willing to talk to a human being.
 People use search engines, social media, and apps on mobile devices as a substitute for human contact.
 If you don't embrace this reality, your company is at severe risk of becoming disrupted.

 Integrate Your Social Media Publishing with Your Marketing and Sales Tools

 In order to measure a company's return on investment (ROI) from social media, it's critical that you're able to track how many website visitors, leads, opportunities, customers/clients (and associated revenue) come from each social media campaign.

-This by definition means that your CRM, accounting software, or e-commerce software must support closed loop reporting -- so you know exactly which marketing activities led to which sales outcomes.
+This means that your CRM, accounting software or e-commerce software must support closed-loop reporting so you know exactly which marketing activities led to which sales outcomes.